Interaction-aware Kalman Neural Networks for Trajectory Prediction: Introduction

-The problem of forecasting the motion of surrounding dynamic obstacles for autonomous driving has many real challenges, e.g., heavy noise in sensor data, complex traffic scenes and intractable interactive effects among the dynamic obstacles.
-Existing methods could be categorized into three classes, namely the physics-based motion model~\cite{liu2005learning}, the maneuver-based motion model~\cite{frazzoli2005maneuver}, and the interaction-aware motion model \cite{lefevre2014survey}.
-The physics-based motion model is based on the basic kinematic and dynamic models from physics (e.g., Newton's Laws of Motion).
-The maneuver-based motion model is designed for a particular maneuver, where the future trajectory of a vehicle is predicted by searching the trajectories which have been clustered a priori.
-The interaction-aware motion model is one that captures the interactive effects among vehicle drivers in a traffic scene by predicting the trajectories of multiple vehicles that are close to one another collectively.
-Among those interaction-aware models, many adopt deep models \cite{alahi2016social,gupta2018social,deo2018convolutional,kuefler2017imitating,bhattacharyya2018multi,ma2018trafficpredict}.
+To handle the above challenges, an independent subsystem \emph{prediction} is laid after \emph{perception} and before \emph{motion planning} to weaken the risk of the on-road planing with dynamic obstacles by predicting the future motion of obstacles, referring to Figure \ref{system}.
+Specifically, an effective prediction subsystem needs to handle the on-road challenges including noisy sensing information and complex traffic scenes.
+Existing on-road prediction subsystem is categorized into three models, namely the physics-based motion model, the maneuver-based motion model, and the interaction-aware motion model~\cite{liu2005learning,frazzoli2005maneuver,lefevre2014survey}.
+The physics-based motion model is the one based on the kinematics.
+The maneuver-based motion model is the one designed for a particular maneuver in which the future trajectory of a vehicle is predicted by searching the trajectories which have been clustered as a priori.
+The interaction-aware motion model is the one which captures the interactive effects among vehicles by predicting the trajectories of multiple vehicles collectively.
+Many up-to-date interaction-aware motion models adopt deep learning approach~\cite{alahi2016social,gupta2018social,deo2018convolutional,kuefler2017imitating,bhattacharyya2018multi,ma2018trafficpredict}.